Snaacky/thewiki/docs/guides/docker.md

   gluetun:
     container_name: gluetun
     image: qmcgaw/gluetun:latest
+    devices:
+      - /dev/net/tun:/dev/net/tun
     environment: # You will need to edit these settings based on the instructions listed for your provider.
 See above.
 Fields not needed for your provider can be removed.
-      - VPN_SERVICE_PROVIDER= # Left blank intentionally.
-Put your provider here!
+      - VPN_SERVICE_PROVIDER= # See 4.
+Gluetun above
       - VPN_TYPE=wireguard # Do not change this unless you want to use OpenVPN
       - WIREGUARD_PRIVATE_KEY= # See 4.
-Gluetun for how to find this!
+Gluetun above for how to find this!
       - WIREGUARD_ADDRESS= # Same as above!
       - VPN_PORT_FORWARDING=on # This is mostly only useful for ProtonVPN
       - VPN_FORWARD_ONLY=on # Same as above!